Frequently Asked Questions

 What if I change my mind?

-Once you receive your Certificate of Insurance you’ll have up to 30 days to review the plan at no obligation.
+Once you receive your Certificate of Insurance you’ll have up to 30 days to review the policy at no obligation.
 If you decide you are not satisfied with your coverage, you may return it, without claim and your coverage will be invalidated.
 You will receive a full refund of any premiums you have already paid — no questions asked.
 If you have not yet paid your first premium, no payment is due.